• Recipes

 gnocchi alla sorrentina recipe step 4 (1)

-Step 6) - Transfer the gnocchi dressed with the tomato sauce to a baking dish, greased with a little oil.
-Add the remaining mozzarella cut into cubes on top.
-Sprinkle the top with plenty of grated Parmigiano cheese and a few basil leaves.
+Step 5) - Grease a baking dish with a little olive oil.
+Transfer the sauced gnocchi into it, then top with the remaining mozzarella cubes, plenty of grated Parmigiano Reggiano, and a few fresh basil leaves.

-Bake Gnocchi alla Sorrentina in a static oven, preheated to the highest temperature, for about 5-10 minutes, until the mozzarella has softened.
+Bake in a preheated static oven at the highest temperature (around 250°C / 480°F) for about 5 to 10 minutes, until the mozzarella melts.

 • Spinach and Ricotta Gnudi recipe